ieee5bus/webpage/README.md

 - Dharunjayavinayak R
 - Dheekshitha R

-**Guided by:** Dr. S. Balamurugan, Chairperson & Professor, Department of EEE, ASE
+**Guided by:** Dr. S. Balamurugan,

+Chairperson & Professor, Department of EEE.

 ## Disclaimer
 **Academic project** – created for educational & lab demonstration purposes only.
-The content and design are the intellectual property of the authors and should not be reproduced without permission.
+The content and design are the intellectual property of the authors and must not be reproduced without permission.

 ----
-Issues and Suggestions are always Welcome!
+Issues and Suggestions are always welcome!

 Let’s keep the grid alive ⚡